ABDULLAHUMAR020703/AttendanceApp-SupaBase/README.md

    - Fill in category, priority, subject, and description
    - Submit ticket

-### For Admins
+### For Super Admins

 1. **View Attendance**
    - Navigate to Admin Dashboard
    - Select "Attendance" tab
-   - View all employee records
+   - View all employee records across all departments
    - Use search and filters
+   - Click "Manual" button to add/edit/delete attendance records
    - Export to CSV

 2. **Manage Employees**
    - Select "Employees" tab
-   - View employee list
+   - View all employees across all departments
-   - Update work modes
+   - Update work modes for any employee
-   - Manage leave balances
+   - Manage leave balances for any employee
-   - Process requests
+   - Process all leave requests

 3. **HR Analytics**
    - Navigate to HR Dashboard